-An indoor production, whether starting with a single grow tent or a full scale commercial facility is the perfect opportunity to start your marijuana production empire.
+An indoor production, whether starting with a single grow tent or stealth grow box, or a full scale commercial facility is the perfect opportunity to start your marijuana production empire.
 In this chapter we'll cover the 6 most important factors for successfully growing hydroponics.
 We will walk you through all steps to get you up and running for your own production.

 Growing indoors will provide you the power to influence all necessary ingredients.
 This includes lights, nutrients, water and humidity, ventilation as well as temperature.
 Instead of being dependent on weather and soil you can optimize your production for maximum yield.

 A Grow Room That Your Plants Will Love